Last updated: December 5, 2025

 The DSHS began issuing full November food assistance benefits to people in Washington state on November 6.
 It is expected that all Washington residents who are enrolled in the Supplemental Nutrition Assistance Program in the state of Washington will receive their benefits by November 15.
+However, the interuption in benefits and new restrictions to access have a negative impact.
 More than 930,000 Washington State residents rely on the Supplemental Nutrition Assistance Program to support their nutritional needs each month.
 Learn updates on the situation and what you can do to help below.

 Advocate